Aryanambre77/House-Price-Prediction-System-Using-EDA/README.md

 | GrLivArea   | 1650        | $208,450        |
 | GarageCars  | 2           | $215,900        |
 | YearBuilt   | 2003        | $221,700        |

+# 💡 Future Enhancements

+Add Random Forest and XGBoost comparison

+Include feature engineering and outlier detection

+Deploy the app using Streamlit Cloud or AWS EC2

+# 🧾 License

+This project is open-source and available under the MIT License.